Logo

 Outsourcing payments helps, but it doesn’t hand off responsibility.
 Stripe, Razorpay, or another gateway may reduce scope—but accountability stays with you.
 Every card, every access point, every server storing data—that’s on your startup.
 Shared-responsibility gaps are where most early-stage fintechs stumble.

-Startups that embed PCI requirements early don’t just survive.
+In our work with early-stage fintechs at UprootSecurity, we’ve seen this firsthand: startups that embed PCI requirements early don’t just survive.
 They move faster, earn trust sooner, and scale without painful security headaches.
 Compliance becomes a growth engine, not a roadblock.

 PCI DSS sounds intimidating, but at its core, it’s a practical framework for protecting payment card data anywhere it lives, moves, or gets processed.
 It’s not government law, but banks and card networks treat it as non-negotiable.
 If you accept, store, process, or transmit card information in any form, you’re automatically in scope.